-The Program for All inclusive Care for the Elderly helps people to maintain an individual’s independence in the community for as long as possible.
+The Program for All inclusive Care for the Elderly helps seniors to maintain an individual’s independence in the community for as long as possible.
 Individuals who are involved with this program must be over 55 years of age and also must qualify for admission to a nursing home based on an objective scoring system.
 The program is funded by a combination of Medicare, Medicaid and private payment.
 Services are delivered at a cost that is substantially less than nursing home placement as those enrolled live in their own house or apartment.

 Participants are transported to the health center 2 or 3 times per week and this is staffed by an interdisciplinary team that includes doctors, therapists, social workers and others.
 The team huddles daily to discuss the needs of the individuals who are in attendance.
 Karen Shalke, Regional Representative for the Erie County’s PACE program, called Catholic Health LIFE – Living Independently for Elders points out that this “coordinated effort takes all of the fragmented senior care services and pulls them together into one cohesive delivery package.”
 Jeff Paterson, interim CEO of Health Association of Niagara County – which is hoping to launch Complete Senior Care in 2011 gives the example that “if the van driver notices that someone is limping slightly, the physical therapist can be notified immediately.”
 The emphasis is on prevention as a significantly lower cost alternative to costly and debilitating hospitalizations.